josealonso/Projects-using-Linux-Syscalls/README.md

 In this repository, there will be small projects, most of them required for the Operating System Course at my University (http://www.uah.es).

+                        O P E N I N G   A   F I L E

+Files: programa.c, buscar.c, buscar.h, makefile_count.

+Description: Very short project, to get familiar with the system calls structure, with the GNU make and with the command for creating a static library.
+This application counts the number of ocurrences of the character given as the second parameter, inside the file given as the first parameter.

+To compile this project, type:

+make -f makefile_count

+And the executable called "busqueda" will be created.

                         B A S I C  I P C

 Files: prac7.h, escritor.c, lector.c, makefile_ipc.